gjbex/Python-for-programmers/source_code/README.md

 1. `flatten.ipynb`: `itertools.chain` may not flatten a data structure as you might expect or want.
 1. `matrix_rotation.ipynb`: rotate a matrix over 90 degrees.
+1. `ocean_view.ipynb`: compute which buildings have an ocean view.